custom igraph vertex shape jampie

 visibility.

-To disable pie.border
+To disable pie.border set to NA with vertex.pie.border=NA

-or V(g)[[2]]$pie.border <- NA
+or V(g)[[2]]$pie.border <- NA.

-To disable frame.color
+To disable frame.color set to NA with vertex.frame.color=NA

-or V(g)[2]$frame.color <- NA
+or V(g)[2]$frame.color <- NA.

 This function defines the clipping function for custom igraph vertex shape jampie.